Ne0re0/Notes/Databases/Redis.md

 # Redis

-Redis is a NoSQL Database
+- Redis is a NoSQL database
+- Redis is a key-value database

 ## Cheat Sheet